-To be filled out by the instructor and provided to the Assistant to the Associate Dean (PDCproctoring@csusb.edu) at least four (4) days before the date of the proctored exam.
+To be filled out by the instructor and provided to the PDC Academic Scheduling Office (PDCproctoring@csusb.edu) at least four (4) days before the date of the proctored exam.

 Please also provide enough copies of the exam to be distributed to the students enrolled in the course to the Office of the Associate Dean at least two (2) days before the date of the proctored exam.